Senator's dramatic demand spurs panel to seek FBI Kavanaugh probe

 “We ought to do what we can to make sure that we do all due diligence with a nomination this important,” said Flake, who earlier in the day announced he would vote for Kavanaugh in the committee.

-Senator Lisa Murkowski, a moderate Republican who has not said how she will vote on Kavanaugh, quickly endorsed Flake’s request before Republican leaders agreed to accept it.
+Even before Flake’s announcement, it was unclear if Republicans had the votes to confirm Kavanaugh on the Senate floor.
+Republicans hold a slim Senate 51-49 majority, making the votes of two other so-far undecided Republican moderates crucial: Lisa Murkowski and Susan Collins.

+Trump said Murkowski and Collins must do what they think is right.
+Murkowski and Collins said they supported Flake’s move, as did moderate Democrats Joe Manchin and Heidi Heitkamp, who have not yet announced how they will vote on Kavanaugh.

 “I’m going to let the Senate handle that.
 They’ll make their decisions.
-And they’ve been doing a good job.
-Very professional,” Trump told reporters in the Oval Office when told about Flake’s request.
+And they’ve been doing a good job,” Trump told reporters in the Oval Office when told about Flake’s move.

-The Republican president, however, indicated he was sticking with Kavanaugh’s nomination, saying he has not thought “even a little bit” about a replacement for his nominee.
+The Republican president, however, indicated he was sticking with Kavanaugh’s nomination, saying he has not thought “even a little bit” about replacing him.

-The committee moved to advance the nomination 11-10 on party lines, with Trump’s fellow Republicans voting yes and Democrats voting no.
+The committee advanced the nomination 11-10 along party lines.

-“All I’ve said to Senator Flake is I would advocate for the position he took, but I don’t control that,” said Senator Chuck Grassley, the Republican chairman of the committee.

-Even before Flake’s announcement, it was unclear if Republicans had the votes to confirm Kavanaugh on the Senate floor.
-Republicans hold a slim Senate 51-49 majority, making the votes of two other so-far undecided Republican moderates crucial: Murkowski and Susan Collins.

-Trump said Murkowski and Collins must do what they think is right.
-Murkowski said she supposed Flake’s move, as did moderate Democrat Joe Manchin, who has not yet announced how he will vote on Kavanaugh.

 On the Senate floor, Trump can afford to lose the vote of only one senator in his own party if all the Democrats vote against Kavanaugh and Vice President Pence casts a tie-breaking vote.

 Just before the scheduled vote in the committee, Flake left the room to talk to some Democrats, adding turmoil to the proceedings.
 During the delay, senators and aides could be seen in the committee room having hushed conversations, with some going back and forth to an anteroom of the committee chamber.